MultiProcess

 A dataframe of reaction flux solution ranges.
 Contains the columns minimum and maximum with index of reaction IDs

-- pycomo.helper.multiprocess.loopless_fva(pycomo_model, reactions, fraction_of_optimum=None, use_loop_reactions_for_ko=True, ko_candidate_ids=None, verbose=False, processes=None, time_out=30, max_time_out=300)
+- pycomo.helper.multiprocess.loopless_fva(pycomo_model, reactions, fraction_of_optimum=None, use_loop_reactions_for_ko=False, ko_candidate_ids=None, verbose=False, processes=None, time_out=30, max_time_out=300, restart_on_timeout=False)

 Performs flux variability analysis and removes futile cycles from the solutions.
 This is achieved by fixing the direction of reactions as found in the solution, fixing the fluxes of exchange reactions and minimizing the remaining flux values.
 This approach is adapted from CycleFreeFLux and its implementation in COBRApy.